thusted/README_Generator/README.md

 * [Questions](#Questions)

 ## Installation
-Fork the GitHub repository and copy to local machine.
+Clone the GitHub repository and copy to local machine.
 Upon opening index.js in terminal, first run npm i inquirer and npm i fs commands, then run node index.js to begin application

 ## Usage
 To use, just be sure to install inquirer and fs dependencies.